 If the dog drinks a lot of water and falls asleep without getting up for hours when you return home, they’re exhausted, and your walks should be shorter.

-Also, if your dog starts limping during the walk or after resting from the walk, it may be a sign that it has done more exercise or put more stress on its joints than its body can bear.
+Also, if your dog starts limping during or after resting from the walk, it may be a sign that it has done more exercise or put more stress on its joints than its body can bear.

 Just like you wouldn’t join a state marathon if you hadn’t run for a long time, you should take your dog on long hikes if it’s been sedentary for years.